ianreidlangevin/craftcms-switcher/README.md

 To install the plugin, follow these instructions.

-1. Open your terminal and go to your Craft project:
+1. In your terminal, go to your Craft project:

         cd /path/to/project